HuitingUTAS/iMove-Project/frontend/page_requirments.md

 ## Aim

-Get all of the items' information, and also edit, delete and add new.
+delete the selected Item

 ## URL

-Get all Items' information: `/CustomerManagementPage/customers` Edit item: `/CustomerManagementPage/customerID`
-Add new: `/CustomerManagementPage/customer`
-delete item: `/CustomerManagementPage/customerID`
+delete customer: `/ItemManagementPage/DeleteItem`

 ## method

-1. Get all items' information: GET
-2. Edit item: PUT
-3. Add new: POST
-4. delete item: DELETE
+delete customer: DELETE

-## Data Params(maybe changed in the future)
+## Data Params

-1. Get all items' information:

-- `itemID`: array(not sure for this, cause i want to show all of the items on screen)
-- `itemName`: array
-- `weight`: array

-2. Edit item:

-- `itemName`: string
-- `weight`: int

-3. Add new:

-- `itemName`: string
-- `weight`: int

-4. delete item:
+delete customer:

-- `itemID`: string, delete item
+- `itemID`: string, delete customer

 # API requirement

 ## API name

-Tracking page API
+Get all avaliable cars API

 ## Aim

-track the current position of the car and the position of each order.
+Get all cars when status = avaliable(database does not have this para, pls add it)

 ## URL

-Get information of each car: `/TrackingPage/carID`
-Get information of each order: `/TrackingPage/OrderID`
+Get all avaliable cars: `/TrackingPage/GetCars`

 ## method

-1. Get information of each car: GET
-2. Get information of each order: GET
+Get all avaliable cars: GET

-## Data Params(maybe changed in the future)
+## Data Params

-1. Get information of each car:

-- `Car name`: string
-- `driver name`: string (every day a driver has a car)
-- `Order ID`: string

-2. Get information of each order:

-- `Order name`: string
-- `Order ID`: string
-- `address`: string
-- `items`: array
-- `parcel number`: int
-- `status`: string
-- `start time`: timestamp
-- `end time`: timestamp
+None

 # API requirement

 ## API name

+Get orders of each car API

+## Aim

+Get all orders of each car

+## URL

+Get orders of each car: `/TrackingPage/GetOrders`

+## method

+Get orders of each car: GET

+## Data Params

+Get orders of each car:

+- `carID`: string

+# API requirement

+## API name

+Get driver of each car API

+## Aim

+Get driver name of each car

+## URL

+Get driver name of each car: `/TrackingPage/GetDriver`

+## method

+Get driver name of each car: GET

+## Data Params

+Get driver of each car:

+- `orderID`: string (I see database, in order, there is a driver ID para, so i can only use order ID here, if you can link the driver and car, it is better to use car ID here, please edit this part if you make any change).

+# API requirement

+## API name

-Driver Information API
+Driver Information API (has no changed, will edit after discussion)

 ## aim